List of ITV channels: ITV Play

 ITV Play was a 24/7 participation television channel in the United Kingdom.
 It launched on 19 April 2006 on Freeview, and was also available on Sky Digital.
 It was embroiled in a scandal involving overpriced premium-rate phone lines, by which ITV plc pulled the channel off air until further notice.
 The channel's closure was announced on 13 March 2007 and it closed on 15 March 2007.
 The channel was replaced by ITV2 +1 on Freeview.
 The brand "ITV Play" continued during late night quiz show slots on the ITV Network until December 2007.

-While ITV plc had intended the make profits from the ITV Play brand, only the late night slots on ITV1 and ITV2 made money.